jhudsl/tidyversecourse/docs/03-tidying.md

 ### Cleaning Column Names

 While maybe not quite as important as some of the other functions mentioned in this lesson, a function that will likely prove very helpful as you start analyzing lots of different datasets is `clean_names()` from the `janitor` package.
 This function takes the existing column names of your dataset, converts them all to lowercase letters and numbers, and separates all words using the underscore character.
-For example, there is a space in the column name for conservation. `clean_names()` will convert `conservation abbreviation` to `conservation_abbreviation`.
+For example, there is a space in the column name for conservation.
+The `clean_names()`function will convert `conservation abbreviation` to `conservation_abbreviation`.
 These cleaned up column names are a lot easier to work with when you have large datasets.

 So remember this is what the data first looked like: